influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.6/administration/ldap.md

 ### Configure the InfluxDB Enterprise data nodes

-To enable LDAP support on your data nodes, make the following changes to the InfluxDB Enterprise configuration:
+To enable LDAP support on your data nodes, make the following changes to the InfluxDB Enterprise data node configuration:

 * Provide an HTTP Basic Authentication header.
 See [Authentication and authorization in InfluxDB](/influxdb/v1.6/administration/authentication_and_authorization/) for details on using HTTP Basic Authentication with InfluxDB.
-* Provide a username and password as HTTP query parameters
-  - `u`: username
-  - `p`: password
 * Enable HTTP authentication
-  - Set the `[http]` `auth-enabled` configuration setting, or corresponding environment variable `INFLUXDB_HTTP_AUTH_ENABLED`, to `true`.
+  - Set the `[http]` `auth-enabled` configuration setting, or the corresponding environment variable `INFLUXDB_HTTP_AUTH_ENABLED`, to `true`.
 Default is `false`.
-* Configure the HTTP shared secret to validate requests using JSON web tokens (JWT) and sign each HTTP payload with the secret and username.
-  - Set the `[http]` configuration setting for `shared-secret`, or the corresponding environment variable `INFLUXDB_HTTP_SHARED_SECRET`.
-Default value is `""`.

 ### Configure the InfluxDB Enterprise meta nodes

-To enable LDAP support in InfluxDB Enterprise, make the following configuration settings on your meta nodes:
+To enable LDAP support in InfluxDB Enterprise, make the following changes to the InfluxDB Enterprise meta node configuration on one meta node -- the other meta nodes share the :

 * Provide an HTTP Basic Authentication header.
 See [Authentication and authorization in InfluxDB](/influxdb/v1.6/administration/authentication_and_authorization/) for details on using HTTP Basic Authentication with InfluxDB.
-* Provide a username and password as HTTP query parameters
-  - `u`: username
-  - `p`: password
-* Configure the meta node META shared secret to validate requests using JSON web tokens (JWT) and sign each HTTP payloads with the secret and username.
-      - Set the `[meta]` configuration setting `meta-shared-secret`, or the corresponding environment variable `INFLUXDB_META_SHARED_SECRET` to `"<shared-secret>"`.
 * Set the `[meta]` configuration setting `meta.ldap-allowed`, or the corresponding environment variable `INFLUXDB_META_LDAP_ALLOWED`, to `true` on all meta nodes in your cluster.
-    - If using  to `true` on all meta nodes.
-* If authentication is enabled on meta nodes, then the data nodes must be configured for:
-    - `INFLUXDB_META_META_AUTH_ENABLED` environment variable, or `[http]` configuration setting `meta-auth-enabled`, is set to `true`.
-Default value is `false`.
-This value must be the same value as the meta node's `meta.auth-enabled` configuration.
-      - `INFLUXDB_META_META_INTERNAL_SHARED_SECRET`, or the corresponding `[meta]` configuration setting `meta-internal-shared-secret`, is set to `true`.
-Default value is `false`.
-This value must be the same value as the meta node's `meta.internal-shared-secret`.

 ### Configure the LDAP configuration file